Interview with Richard Robinson

-Earlier this year Richard Robinson talked about the tipping point between marketing as we know it, and marketing as it will come to be known.
-Robinson is VP at Cambridge Analytica Commercial, a data and behavioral science company helping organizations to understand how to use data to empower the way they can connect to customers.
+Earlier in his career Richard Robinson talked about the tipping point between marketing as we know it, and marketing as it will come to be known.
+Robinson, CCO at Data Practitioners, used to be VP at Cambridge Analytica Commercial, a data and behavioural science company helping organizations to understand how to use data to empower the way they can connect to customers.

 For Robinson, making a difference is a passion.
 After his undergraduate degree in History and a short period working in the public sector, he moved into the world of technology and marketing.
 His career has included working in the IT Analyst and Media sectors, in AdTech and at digital giant Google as Director of B2B.
 He also chairs DMA UK’s B2B Council.

-I am speaking to Richard Robinson about the changes in marketing and about how this year’s theme of the B2B Marketing Forum ‘Connecting the dots’ applies to his story.
+I am speaking to Richard Robinson about the changes in marketing and more specifically about the role of technology in marketing.

 What exactly is the tipping point in marketing?

 “At the moment we see a tipping point on several axes in marketing”, so says Robinson.
 He describes the big role of data, the rise of technology and the change in structure and organization design of the marketing function.

 Data will enable businesses to be more customer-centric and will bring the panacea of the ‘right message to the right person at the right time’ within reach.
 Especially with the new data regulation driven by GDPR, we see a shift in attention to data.
 Data will help us to connect to the customer in a far more personalized and a far better way.